ryanzhou147/RZ-Rust-OS/README.md

 TODOs:

-- Implement a simple CLI for interacting with the kernel (command parsing, basic shell)
+- Implement a simple shell for interacting with the kernel (read, write, ls, delete)
+    - Implement KEYPRESS_BUFFER deletion from last character instead of first character
+    - Implement checks for backspace so it doesn't delete terminal input start "$ "
+    - Implement adding 4 space for tab in KEYPRESS_BUFFER
 - Implement basic networking support (NIC driver + packet I/O stack)